The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

 2. Review the Live Video Access Criteria

-Before you apply, check that you meet the qualifications for streaming on LinkedIn Live.
-This includes the list of criteria that we discussed above relating to audience base, recent content sharing, and so forth.
+The next step is to check that you meet the qualifications for streaming on LinkedIn Live.
+This includes the list of criteria that we discussed above relating to audience base, abiding by LinkedIn’s policies, and so forth.

-Please check out LinkedIn’s Live Video Acess Criteria for the complete list of official rules and regulations.
+Please check out LinkedIn Live’s streaming access criteria for the complete list of official rules and regulations.

-Once you’re sure that you meet the qualifications for live streaming on LinkedIn, it is time to submit your application.
+Once you’re sure that you meet the qualifications for live streaming on LinkedIn, trigger a review of your profile or Page to gain instant access using any of these methods:

 • Make sure the Article and Activity sections of your profile are on “Public”